quchen/amoeba/README.md

   - Node crawling: Although nodes only retain the addresses of downstream neighbours (remember the upstream connection is one-way, clients will not send or handle signals issued the wrong way), EdgeRequest signals carry valid server addresses and traverse a large part of the network before they are accepted.
 Specialized nodes could simply store all valid addresses they encounter.
 This is completely undetectable by other nodes and, while not dangerous on its own, can lead to a large knowledge about the network.
 The node database could be shared with malicious nodes that could harness that information for attacks on the network.

+  - There is no message size limit at the moment.
+A node will read incoming data until the connection for a single signal times out.

 - Malicious sub-networks

   - Nodes accepting all EdgeRequest signals they encounter can build up a connection to a large portion of the network